-Becoming a PCO driver might look a little confusing at first, but if you have a clear view of the road rules for PCO drivers, there won’t be any difficulty at all.
-Apart from that nobody likes to pay fines every day.
-In fact, if you pay fines every day then what would be the profit for you?
-This is why we all look for a reference to read about PCO rules of the road in London and avoid getting fine.
+Becoming a PCO driver might look a little confusing at the beginning, however if you have a clear view of the road rules for PCO drivers, there won’t be any difficulty at all.
+Besides, nobody likes to pay fines every day.
+In fact, if you pay fines every day then, how would you save money?
+This is exactly why we all look for a reference to read about PCO rules of the road in London to avoid getting fine.
 In this article you are going to read about different traffic rules in the UK and get familiar with the important signs.

 - Limited parking – waiting

 In every country, you may find serious traffic in the biggest and most important cities, such as London in the UK.
 This is why the government decided to set limited parking or waiting signs so that the streets will be less crowded and cars can easily move.
 If you are a PCO driver, you need to be aware of this sign as you might wait frequently for riders to catch you.
 Besides, you might need to take a rest and treat yourself with a coffee, so be aware of the signs and if it is needed to pay for parking, pay before you leave the car.

 There are some traffic rules for bus and bus drivers that will help you to drive safer and get no fine.